What is it?

 - business associations,

 - public authorities.

 It gives them a chance to meet at European level to discuss, network and exchange ideas and good practice.
 The Forum looks at the current situation in university-business cooperation and at what policy initiatives and programmes are needed to support this.
-The next European Forum will take place in Spring 2017.
+The last Forum take place in Brussels in March 2015 (conference report

 Thematic Forums are also held in cooperation with Member States to address key topics at national and regional level.
 Forums have taken place over the last year in Stockholm, Madrid, Rome and Berlin (see below for conference reports).
 The next forum is planned in Lithuania on 24-25 September 2015; more information and registration is available on the UB Forum website.

-Two major initiatives which have come out of the University-Business Forum discussions are HeInnovate, a self-assessment tool for Higher Education and the Knowledge Alliances.
+Two major Commission initiatives which have come out of the University-Business Forum discussions are HEInnovate, a self-assessment tool for Higher Education and the Knowledge Alliances.

 HEInnovate is a self-assessment tool designed to provide Higher Education Institutions with advice, ideas, and inspiration to manage institutional and cultural change.
 Find out more on the HEInnovate website.

 Knowledge Alliances are EU-funded partnerships between higher education institutions and companies.
 Together they work on projects to promote creativity, innovation and entrepreneurship by developing new approaches to teaching and learning.

 - to promote transferable skills and entrepreneurship within and through education,